niranjankala/niranjankala.github.io/_posts/2024-01-05-mastering-redux-unveiling-the-power-of-redux-devtools.md

 ### 1. State Tab

-Navigate to the "State" tab to see the entire store's state at any given moment.
+Navigate to the "State" tab to see the entire store's state at any moment.
 This is immensely helpful for understanding your application's state without relying solely on components.

 ### 2. Actions Tab